Chapter 6: Seeking Strength

 “Now, now.”
 A pair of hands were suddenly on his shoulders, easing him upwards into a sitting position.
 “I know you’re exhausted, but do your stretches or your muscles will seize up later.”

-Grumbling a little, Conrad nevertheless followed Astra’s instructions.
-Under the careful gazes of his four caretakers, he performed his cool-down exercises before Liam helped him up.
-Blowing out a long breath, he shook out his hand, which was shaking from the effort of keeping his grip on his sword.
+Grumbling just to be capricious about it, Conrad nevertheless followed Astra’s instructions.
+Under the careful gazes of his four mentors, he performed his cool-down exercises before Liam helped him up, wrapping a clean towel around the boy's neck.
+Blowing out a long breath, Conrad shook his hand, which was shaking from the effort of keeping his grip on his sword.

 Rain caught Conrad’s palm in his own to inspect his fingers.
-“You’ve got a few blisters,” he pronounced, releasing him.
+“You’ve got blisters,” he pronounced, releasing him.
 “Stop by later this evening so I can bandage them.”

-“Kids grow up so fast,” Liam pronounced, breaking the silence that had fallen over them.
-“What do you think, Ilia?
-Can he win against a Raven Knight yet?”
+“Kids grow up so fast,” Liam lamented, breaking the silence that had fallen over them.
+“So, what do we think?
+Can he win against a Raven Knight?”

-“The two Knights we’re talking about in particular are almost as good as me,” Ilia replied.
-“He’s rising to the challenge, but I estimate at least another month like this before he’s good and ready.”
+“The two Knights we’re talking about in particular aren't very disciplined,” Ilia replied.
+“He's rising to the challenge, but I estimate at least another month before he’s got a chance.”

 “Speaking of, who exactly are these two Knights?”
 Astra cut in curiously.
 “I’ve met their Captain before, and he was certainly taciturn, but he struck me as a disciplined man.”

 Just that said a lot about what kinds of characters comprised the King’s Guard, but Astra knew better than to make any of her judgements aloud.
 “What… virtuous, upright soldiers they must be,” she said dryly instead, hearing Ilia bark out a mirthless laugh at her sarcasm.
-“A month, huh…” Pursing her lips, Astra’s eyes followed Conrad as the blonde looked up, saw them all looking at him, and got to his feet to approach them.
+“A month, huh…” Pursing her lips, Astra’s eyes followed Conrad as the blond came jogging back up to them, his brow creasing as he realized they must have been talking about him.

 “What is it…?” he asked timidly, then yelped when a hand came down on his head.
-Astra suddenly began to ruffle his hair.
+Astra put a lot of strength into ruffling his hair.
 “M-miss Astraea?”

-“Call me Astra,” she told him, looking around at the others.
+“I told you to call me Astra,” she reminded, looking around at the others.
 “You all, too.
-Hearing my full name all the time makes me cringe.”
-As her eyes lowered back down to the blonde, who was still staring up at her in confusion with her hand on his head, she felt a smile tugging at her lips.
+None of this formal nonsense.”
+She looked down at Conrad, who was staring up at her in confusion with her hand on his head.
 “Alright, Conrad.
-I’ll start special tutoring for you tomorrow, so look forward to it.”
+I’ll start special tutoring for you tomorrow.”

 “Special tutoring?” he repeated as she lowered his hand and he stood back up, trying to brush his hair back to its proper place.
 “What sort of tutoring?”